Quick Answer

 MONTHLY TOTAL$100–150$140–200$200–300

-Smart shopping strategy: Local markets (ferias) offer 30–50% better prices than supermarkets but require walking neighborhoods and negotiating.
-Buy vegetables/fruits weekly; buy proteins in bulk.
-Supermarket convenience costs premium but guarantees fixed pricing and consistent quality.
+Smart shopping: Local markets (ferias) offer 30–50% better prices than supermarkets.
+Buy vegetables/fruits weekly; proteins in bulk.
+Supermarket convenience costs more but guarantees fixed pricing.

 What Are Restaurant and Dining Prices in Colombian Cities?